 The brioche dough is quite soft so take care when kneading and shaping.
 You don’t want to lose that after effect.

-They’re perfect to eat with a cups on a sunny, rainy or chilly day.
+They’re perfect to eat with a cuppa on a sunny, rainy or chilly day.
 So get into your kitchens and try this out right away!!